Joshu16/GymBros2/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## 🙏 Acknowledgments

-For support or questions, please open an issue on GitHub.
+- Design inspired by Apple Fitness and Notion
+- Icons by Lucide React
+- Animations by Framer Motion
+- Built with React and Firebase

+---

+**GymBros** - Track your gym routines with ease! 💪